 \subsection{Azure DevOps}

-\ado{} is a platform providing git-based version control system.
-In addition to repositories, it offers planning tools such as work item and bug report management, and facilitates code review management.
-It also has features such as build and release management to facilitate continuous integration and deployment.
+\ado{} is a platform providing a git-based version control system.
+In addition to repositories, it offers planning tools such as work item and bug report management and facilitates code review management.
+It also has features such as build and releases management to facilitate continuous integration and deployment.
 The \PaperTitle\ service is deployed as an extension of \ado{} because of the rich collaboration features offered by \ado{}.
-Below are the details about some of the key features that \ado{} offers that helped materializing the \PaperTitle\ service: \begin{description} \item[Collaboration points:] \ado{} offers a rich set of collaboration points through which third party services or extensions can interact with \pr{}s in \ado{}.
-The collaboration points allow services to add comments on \pr{}s, add labels to the \pr{}s, add or remove reviewers.
+Below are the details about some of the key features that \ado{} offers that helped materialize the \PaperTitle\ service: \begin{description} \item[Collaboration points:] \ado{} offers a rich set of collaboration points through which third-party services or extensions can interact with \pr{}s in \ado{}.
+The collaboration points allow services to add comments on \pr{}s, add labels to the \pr{}s, and add or remove reviewers.

-\item[Service hooks:] \ado{} offers service hooks which help any third party service to listen to the events that are happening inside the \pr{} environment.
-Events can be \pr{} creation events that fire an event through service hooks when a \pr{} is created or \pr{} update events that are fired when the \pr{} experiences any updates such as pushing new commits or iterations.
+\item[Service hooks:] \ado{} offers service hooks that help any third party service to listen to the events that are happening inside the \pr{} environment.
+Events can be \pr{} creation events that are fired through service hooks when a \pr{} is created or \pr{} update events that are fired when the \pr{} experiences any updates such as pushing new commits or iterations.

-\item[APIs:]\ado{} exposes a rich set of REST APIs ~\cite{AzureDevOpsRest} that helps third party services to access information about various artifacts in the \ado{} environment.
-These APIs can be called through a REST client and return metadata about the \pr{}s (Id, title, author, reviewer information, comments, labels, status, commits that are included in the \pr{}), commits (title, files changed in a commit), build and release (status, test outcomes, deployment outcomes).
+\item[APIs:]\ado{} exposes a rich set of REST APIs ~\cite{AzureDevOpsRest} that helps third-party services to access information about various artifacts in the \ado{} environment.
+These APIs can be called through a REST client and return metadata about the \pr{}s (id, title, author, reviewer information, comments, labels, status, commits that are included in the \pr{}), commits (title, files changed in a commit), build and release (status, test outcomes, deployment outcomes).

 \item[Votes:] Azure DevOps uses a voting mechanism to capture the actions performed by the reviewers on a \pr{}.
-A vote on a \pr{} can have values $\{-10, -5, 0, 5, 10\}$, corresponding to rejected, waiting for author, no vote, approved with suggesions, and approved, respectively. \end{description}
+A vote on a \pr{} can have values $\{-10, -5, 0, 5, 10\}$, corresponding to rejected, waiting for the author, no vote, approved with suggestions, and approved, respectively. \end{description}